 Athens Studios is a go-to choice for comfortable and reasonably priced accommodation, offering dorms, shared studios and private apartments.
-It has an on-site café, restaurant and bar, and a range of fun organised activities such as walking tours.
+It has a cafe, restaurant and bar, and a range of fun organised activities such as walking tours.
 If you’re on a tight schedule, the location alone is a strong draw: situated between the Acropolis and the up-and-coming Koukaki neighbourhood, it has tourist must-sees and authentic local haunts right on its doorstep.

 Dioskouros is nestled among the narrow streets of Plaka, a hillside neighbourhood in the shadow of the Acropolis with a distinctly village-like feel.
 A small, modestly priced hostel for those looking for a more intimate setting, Dioskouros offers private rooms with small balconies overlooking the area’s cobbled streets, and a verdant garden for enjoying an al fresco breakfast, which is included in the price of the hostel.
-Hadrian’s Arch is right opposite, and the quaint Anafiotika neighbourhood with its bars, cafés and tavernas is a short walk away.
+Hadrian’s Arch is opposite the hostel, and the quaint Anafiotika neighbourhood with its bars, cafes and tavernas is a short walk away.

 Mark Nayler contributed additional reporting to this article.